 Don’t Overdo It

 You’re probably worried about forgetting something at home.
-This can lead to stuffed luggage and a crammed trunk.
+This can lead to stuffed luggage and a cramped trunk.
 This can be problematic if you need to get something in a hurry.
-Too much weight can also affect your car’s fuel efficiency, so make sure you’re taking the bare essentials, and a few fun things for the kids.
+Too much weight can also affect your car’s fuel efficiency, so make sure you’re taking the bare essentials and a few fun things for the kids.
 Prepping your car before a family road trip will help ensure that flat tires or squeaky brakes don’t slow you down.
 You’ll also have the supplies you need to keep your little passengers occupied along the way.
 These tips will give you the edge to get there safe and sound.
 All you’ll have to worry about is getting to the destination and taking in the view along the way.
+CX-5 from Mazda can give you the best feels for a family road trip.
 Bon voyage!